CIPHER-000/lead_qualification_automation/README.md

    - Import the provided `Keyword Tracker.json`.

 3. **Configure Data Source**
-   - The workflow includes dummy LinkedIn post data for testing purposes.
+   - The workflow includes dummy Twitter post data for testing purposes.
    - You can connect your own HTTP/API node for real data if desired.

 4. **Keyword & ICP Configs**